 On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
-That Order has been extended twice, with modifications, by orders dated April 6 and May 11, 2020.
-After consulting with the Judicial Council of Georgia, the Judicial COVID-19 Task Force, and other judicial partners, and recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia determined that the Order should be extended again, but with significant modifications.
+That Order has been extended multiple times, with modifications, with the last extension in June of 2020.

+After consulting with the Judicial Council of Georgia, the Judicial COVID-19 Task Force, and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.

-The work of the courts in Georgia has diligently gone forward on essential and critical matters, and most courts have continued some nonessential court operations by using technology to conduct proceedings remotely, but more must be done.
-Therefore, as detailed below, with the exception of jury trial proceedings and most grand jury proceedings, this extension order announces a plan to reimpose as of July 14, 2020, many of the deadlines imposed by law on litigants in civil and criminal cases that have been suspended, tolled, or extended since the initial Order on March 14, in order to allow more pending cases and newly filed cases to move forward in the judicial process again.
+Courts in Georgia have continued to perform essential functions despite the pandemic.
+The May 11 extension order also encouraged courts to work diligently to address the backlog of pending cases on a case-by case basis, and the June 12 extension order announced a plan to reimpose as of July 14 many of the deadlines imposed by law on litigants in civil and criminal cases that have been suspended, tolled, or extended since the initial March 14 Order.
+This order puts that plan into place and will allow more pending and newly filed cases to move forward in the judicial process in an effort to return to more robust court operations.